dhairya-07/Internet-Folks/README.md

 Step 4: run npm start

-Step 5: Access any route as described in your postman documentation
+Step 5: Access any route as described in your postman documentation --- You can also follow this documentation https://documenter.getpostman.com/view/23797748/2s9YJc23hi

 ### Special Request
 I have created the models and also created associations among them still my sequelize queries are showing the error or associations not found, I have tried other ways to make this work but none seems to work